digital-asset/daml-finance/docs/source/packages/intro.rst

 This section explains the different packages in Daml Finance.
 It describes the modules contained in each package.
-It also points to sources for more information, either a tutorial or a test that describes how to use the package step-by-step.
+It also points to sources that explain how to use the packages, either a tutorial or a test that describes how to use the package step-by-step.